Scientific name: Trapa natans

 - Leaves connect to the limp stem by swollen stalks just below the leaf blades.

-- Submerged leaves can be long, narrow, or feathery, and may be considered roots.
+- Submerged leaves may be long, narrow, or feathery, and may be considered roots.

 This species is not related to the edible Chinese water chestnut.